sacmwg/draft-ietf-sacm-terminology/draft-ietf-sacm-terminology.md

 Target Endpoint Profile:

-: A bundle of expected or desired configurations and states (typically a composition of endpoint attribute value pairs) that can be associated with a target endpoint.
-The corresponding task by which the association with a target endpoint takes places is the endpoint classification.
-The task by which an endpoint profile is created is the endpoint characterization.
-A type or class of target endpoints is defined within a target endpoint profile, e.g. printer, smartphone, or an office PC.
+: A bundle of expected or desired component composition, configurations and states---therefore a composition of information elements that constitute declarative guidance---associated with a target endpoint.

+: The corresponding task by which the association with a target endpoint takes places is the endpoint classification task.
+The task by which an endpoint profile is created is the endpoint characterization task.
+A type or class of target endpoints can be defined via a target endpoint profile.
+Examples include:  printers, smartphones, or an office PC.

+: In respect to {{RFC4949}}, a target endpoint profile is a protection profile as defined by Common Criteria (analogous to the target endpoint being the target of evaluation).

 SACM Task: